tbensky/Prolog-CLP/README.md

 # Learning Projects

 I'm not a puzzle person.
-I've never done a Sudoku or crossword puzzle.
-I also never really liked writing code to solve puzzles.
+I've never done a Sudoku or crossword puzzle (I don't have the patience).
+I also never really liked *writing code* to solve puzzles.
 But, since [this book](https://www.amazon.com/Art-Computer-Programming-Combinatorial-Algorithms/dp/0201038048/) came out, I became quickly convinced that puzzles are actually a good way of learning CLP.
 So OK, puzzles it'll be.
 Let's start with Sudoku.

 ## Project: Sudoku with and without CLP